peterjc/MDT-INTR-EXP-MET/CONTRIBUTING.rst

 ``~/Downloads/*-MDT-INTR-EXP-MET.otreezip`` and calling ``otree unzip``.

-For the git commit, beware that additional care is needed if any of the folder names have changed (by creating or renaming an "App" within oTree Studio).
+For the git commit, beware that additional care is needed if any of the folder or file names have changed (by adding, renaming or removing an "App" or "Page" within oTree Studio).

 Practically, coding style is enforced with a git pre-commit hook, see below.
 If the changes fail our pre-commit hook objects, fixes need to be made within